KhurramPirov/sk-thesis-template/README.md

 # Features

-* Skoltech standard conformant layout, cover pages and structure
+* Skoltech standard conforming layout, cover pages and structure
 * List of student's publications
 * Table of contents and cross references with hyperlinks
 * Bibliography with DOIs and URLs